 Regularly scheduled game times are:

-Team schedules are balanced across all timeslots and ices as evenly as possible, meaning you will likely play during all possible game times during a single series.
-Schedules are relatively random and generally do not follow a particular "rotation" (eg. you may play the same timeslot twice in a row).
+Team schedules, while fixed to a certain day of the week, are balanced across all applicable timeslots and ices as evenly as possible.
+Schedules do not follow a particular rotation and you may play the same timeslot multiple times in a row.

 Whenever possible, games that are cancelled due to weather will be made up during regular game times, potentially resulting in playing two games in one week.
-There may be rare occurances where games are required to play on a day other than Wednesday/Thursday.
+There may be occurances where games are required to play on a day other than Wednesday/Thursday but they will be communicated ahead of time.

 Timeclocks are used and strictly enforced for both 6:30PM and 8:45PM draws.
 The clock is set for 1h55min and will start as closely to the scheduled draw times as possible.
 If the ice is ready prior to draw times, you may start your game early to bank additional time.
 It is the responsibility of both teams to monitor the timeclock (using the guidelines to the right) and keep the game at a reasonable pace.